argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 If your CMP is defined as a sidecar, you must manually define the Application manifest.
 You may leave the `name` field empty in the `plugin` section for the plugin to be automatically matched with the Application based on its discovery rules.
 If you do mention the name make sure it is either `<metadata.name>-<spec.version>` if version is mentioned in the `ConfigManagementPlugin` spec or else just `<metadata.name>`.
-When name is explicitly specified only that particular plugin will be used irrespective of whether its discovery pattern/command matches the provided application repo.
+When name is explicitly specified only that particular plugin will be used iff its discovery pattern/command matches the provided application repo.

 ```yaml
 apiVersion: argoproj.io/v1alpha1